Revealing the Local Cosmic Web from Galaxies by Deep Learning: Methods

 \subsection{Deep Learning Architecture}

-We use the convolutional neural network (CNN) similar to the U-Net \citep{olaf2015} or V-Net \citep{milletari2016} to predict the dark-matter density field from the galaxy position and radial peculiar velocity (see Figure~\ref{fig:architecture}).
-Our CNN architecture consists of the following two stages.
-The encoding stage (Input--Conv\#) extracts features by increasing the number of filters and decreasing the layer size.
-The decoding stage (UpConv\#--Output), on the other hand, constructs a new 3-dimensional map by increasing the layer size and decreasing the number of filters.
-The decoding stage uses the layer with the same size from the encoding stage by concatenation to increase the output resolution.
+\tcg{We construct the deep learning architecture using convolutional neural network (CNN) that highlights features in the data by a series of convolutions, resulting in so-called hidden layers.
+By varying the convolution filters, one can extract different physical features in the data.
+Specifically, we use a CNN architecture similar to the U-Net \citep{olaf2015} or V-Net \citep{milletari2016} to predict the dark-matter density field from the galaxy position and radial peculiar velocity (see Figure~\ref{fig:architecture}).
+Our CNN architecture consists of the following two stages: the encoding stage (\textsf{Input--Conv$N_{\rm s}$}) with increasing number of filters and decreasing the size of hidden layers, and the decoding stage (\textsf{UpConv$N_{\rm s}$--Output}) with decreasing number of filters and increasing the size of hidden layers.
+Here, $N_{\rm s}$ denotes the spatial size of hidden layers.
+To retain the small-scale spatial resolution, we also attach the hidden layers in the equivalent (with the same layer size) encoding stage as additional channels to the decoding layer, doubling the number of channels.
+We refer this process as concatenation.

-In practice, the encoding stage consists of multiple Conv\# layers, where \# denotes the layer size.
-Conv\# consists of (1) 2-pixel reflection padding; (2) 3-dimensional convolution with 5-pixel filters and 2-pixel strides; (3) rectified linear unit (ReLU) activation \citep{hahnloser2000, glorot2011}; and (4) batch normalization \citep{ioffe2015}.
-On the other hand, UpConv\# layers in the decoding stage contain (1) up-sampling; (2) concatenation with a layer from the encoding stage; (3) batch normalization; (4) 1-pixel reflection padding; (5) 3-dimensional convolution with 3-pixel filters; and (6) ReLU activation.
-For the output layer, however, we use hyperbolic tangent so that the values stay between $-1$ and $+1$.
+The encoding stage consists of a series of \textsf{Conv}$N_{\rm s}$ layers.
+Let us define the input of a given \textsf{Conv}$N_{\rm s,0}$ as $\mathbb{I}_{\ell;i,j,k}$, where $i,j,k \in \left[1,N_{\rm s,0}\right]$ is the spatial coordinates, and $\ell \in \left[1, N_{\rm ch,0} \right]$ is the channel index with $N_{\rm ch,0}$ being the total number of channels.
+To accommodate the convolution at the edge, we have added the buffer around the input array (\emph{padding} process).
+As we use $5\times5\times5$ convolution filter, it suffices to add $N_{\rm p}=2$ padding pixels at both edges of each dimension.
+We fill the padding pixels by reflecting the inner two pixels next to the edge pixels.